novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Define a name for it and double click on your new interface
 ![enter image description here](http://img.pyplan.org/Ui_new_interface.png)

-hite inerface will open with a widget selectinside.
+A white interface will open with a widget selector inside.

-The interface layout is created by addingresizing new widgets.
-Widgets can be added by pressing `+` or by dividing existing widgets block space clicking on the arrows (Right or Down) found at the top left corner of every widget block. one singe widget. idgets can be added by pressing `+` nd ec o the as e isttc.
+The interface layout is created by adding and resizing new widgets.
+Widgets can be added by pressing `+` or by dividing existing widgets block space clicking on the arrows (Right or Down) found at the top left corner of every widget block.
 ![enter image description here](http://img.pyplan.org/Ui_blanck_interface.png)

 Each widget can be used for displaying informatioam choosing among the different visualization alternatives described on section  Visualization`.